How to Ace Your College Interview

 Don’t ask questions that are easily answered by reading the college’s website.
 Instead, try to get the interviewers specific insight and view into how the school works and why your child might want to go there.

-Interested in finding out more about what schools are generous with high-achieving students?
-Check out our College Free Money Finder today!
+Interested in finding out more about what schools are generous with merit scholarship money for their students?
+Check out our College Insights tool today!

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT